 5. Press the Stop button in the Simulink Editor to terminate the External mode simulation.

-1. There might be problem cases in which External mode on the Vex microcontroller doesn't start.
+1. There might be problem cases in which External mode on the VEX EDR V5 Robot Brain does not start.
 In such cases, the serial Port (COM Port) may not have been closed properly.
-To overcome this, connect and disconnect the USB A-A cable.
+To overcome this, connect and disconnect the USB A to Micro Cable.